bridgesense/dotfiles/README.md

 and nonfree software.
 Free doesn't mean "free", as in the sense of money.
 Free means "freedom", where people have complete control of their software and the data stored in it.

-Starting in January of 2023, I will be converting much of my proprietary software over to free alternatives.
+Starting in January of 2023, I'll be converting much of my proprietary software over to free alternatives.
 The goal is to use as much free software as possible in my workflow.
 By the end of the year I should be well aware if such a transformation was financially viable or not.
 I've been in business for 15 years now.
 I've been in this industry for the